martins-jean/Document-Indexing-and-Searching-in-AWS/README.md

   1. Download the "glue_to_opensearch_job.py" file locally. <br>
   2. Create an ingestion bucket in S3, make sure it contains the "elasticsearch-hadoop-7.8.0.jar" file. <br>
   3. In the S3 bucket, create an "input/" folder and make sure it contains the "transactions.csv.gz" file. <br>
+  4. Create an IAM role for AWS Glue named "NewGlueServiceRole" with permissions to access S3 for any sources, targets, scripts and temporary directories. <br>
 </details>

 <details>